Team

 • Matias Iglesias (MA Universidad de Buenos Aires), Compact Circuit QED on Silicon, Summer Research Intern, 2015.

-2022Venus H. Kamrul (Politecnico di Milano), Armando Rastelli (JKU), Andreas Nunnenkamp (Uni Vienna), Amirparsa Zivari (Delft), Peter Rabl (TU Vienna), Helmut Ritsch (Innsbruck), Christopher Eichler (ETH Zurich), Kevin Roux (CEA Leti), Andrew White (Queensland), Paul Dieterle (Harvard), William Oliver (MIT), Kathrin Spendier (Quantinuum), webinar: Yuto Ashida (Tokio), Konrad Lehnert (JILA), Yasunobu Nakamura (Tokyo), Prasanna Pakkiam (UQ), Alexander Baumgärtner (ETH), Bogdan Mihaila (NSF)
+2022Venus H. Kamrul (Politecnico di Milano), Armando Rastelli (JKU), Andreas Nunnenkamp (Uni Vienna), Amirparsa Zivari (Delft), Peter Rabl (TU Vienna), Helmut Ritsch (Innsbruck), Christopher Eichler (ETH Zurich), Kevin Roux (CEA Leti), Andrew White (Queensland), Paul Dieterle (Harvard), William Oliver (MIT), Kathrin Spendier (Quantinuum), webinar: Yuto Ashida (Tokio), Konrad Lehnert (JILA), Yasunobu Nakamura (Tokyo), Prasanna Pakkiam (UQ), Alexander Baumgärtner (ETH), Bogdan Mihaila (NSF), Ioan Pop (KIT), Sasha Poddubny (Weizmann)

 2021: webinar: Gianluca Aiello (CNRS), Philip E. Schmidt (IQOQI), András Vukics (WIGNER), Institue web colloquium: Michel Devoret (Yale), Konstantin Bliokh (RIKEN Japan), Radim Filip and Ondrej Cernotik (Palacky University), David Haviland (KTH), Qi-Ming Chen (WMI Munich), Richard Küng (JKU), Cristiano Ciuti (Paris)